stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 or healthy familiarity despite the thoroughly wholesome and cultivated nature of the voice.
 I somehow linked it with forgotten nightmares, and felt that I might go mad if I recognised it.
 If any good excuse had existed, I think I would have turned back from my visit.
-As it was, I could not well do so&mdash;and it occurred to me that a cool, scientific conversation with Akeley himself after my arrival would help greatly to pull me together.
+As it was, I could not well do so--and it occurred to me that a cool, scientific conversation with Akeley himself after my arrival would help greatly to pull me together.

   Besides, there was a strangely calming element of cosmic beauty in the hypnotic landscape through which we climbed and plunged fantastically.
-Time had lost itself in the labyrinths behind, and around us stretched only the flowering waves of faery and the recaptured loveliness of vanished centuries&mdash;the hoary groves, the untainted pastures edged with gay autumnal blossoms, and at vast intervals the small brown farmsteads nestling amidst huge trees beneath vertical precipices of fragrant brier and meadow-grass.
+Time had lost itself in the labyrinths behind, and around us stretched only the flowering waves of faery and the recaptured loveliness of vanished centuries--the hoary groves, the untainted pastures edged with gay autumnal blossoms, and at vast intervals the small brown farmsteads nestling amidst huge trees beneath vertical precipices of fragrant brier and meadow-grass.
 Even the sunlight assumed a supernal glamour, as if some special atmosphere or exhalation mantled the whole region.
 I had seen nothing